iamogbz/react-ducks/README.md

 });
 ```

-Create the root duck from all ducks
+Create the root/global duck as a combination of all other ducks.

 ```js
 // duck/index.js